narendersurabhi/resume/README.md

   and let the existing pipeline run.
 If the infrastructure definition changed, re-run the command above once to apply the new configuration.

+## Pipeline Management (Recommended Workflow)

+- Safe defaults
+  - The pipeline stack is gated behind a context flag and is not synthesized by default.
+Only include it when needed.
+  - CodeBuild sets `DEPLOY_APP=false`, so the pipeline builds and pushes images but does not deploy app stacks by default.

+- Include or exclude the pipeline stack
+  - List stacks (no pipeline):
+    - `npx cdk list -a ".\\.venv\\Scripts\\python.exe -m cdk.app" -c account=026654547457 -c region=us-east-1`
+  - List stacks (with pipeline):
+    - `npx cdk list -a ".\\.venv\\Scripts\\python.exe -m cdk.app" -c account=026654547457 -c region=us-east-1 -c deployPipeline=true`

+- Deploy the pipeline only when required
+  - `npm run cdk:deploy:pipeline`
+    - Uses `-c deployPipeline=true` and deploys only `ResumePipelineStack`.
+  - Open the CodeConnections authorization page:
+    - `npm run pipeline:open-connection`
+  - Deploy pipeline with owner/repo/branch parameters (if you need to change them):
+    - `npm run pipeline:deploy:params -- -Owner <owner> -Repo <repo> -Branch <branch> -ConnectionName <name>`

+- What the pipeline does on pushes
+  - Source from GitHub via CodeStar Connections.
+  - Build stage (CodeBuild):
+    - Installs CDK + Python deps, installs frontend deps.
+    - Builds the frontend and three Docker images.
+    - Pushes images to ECR.
+    - Skips CDK app deploy unless `DEPLOY_APP=true`.

+- Deploying the application stacks
+  - Run CDK locally when you want to roll out a new image tag:
+    - `cdk deploy --app "python3.11 -m cdk.app" ResumeAuthStack ResumeBackendStack ResumeFrontendStack --require-approval never \\
+      --parameters ResumeBackendStack:DownloadImageTag=<tag> \\
+      --parameters ResumeBackendStack:GenerateImageTag=<tag> \\
+      --parameters ResumeBackendStack:UploadImageTag=<tag>`
+  - Optionally add a local npm script (e.g., `app:deploy`) to pass the latest tag.

 ### IAM permissions required to deploy `ResumePipelineStack`

 Ensure the AWS credentials configured in your local environment map to an IAM principal that can perform the following on